So many of our community members ask me what diet I think is the best out there for weight loss?

 This is no fad diet, but a mix of most of the stuff we’ve discussed above.
 I’ve found something that works for me and is now my lifestyle:

-I include all macros in my meals being carbohydrates, proteins and fats to keep my energy levels up during working out to maximise my muscle maintenance, however, carbohydrates are usually the smallest component of the meal, with proteins, fats and vegetables being the largest elements.
+I include all macros in my meals being carbohydrates, proteins and fats to keep my energy levels up during working out to maximise my muscle maintenance.

 Proteins are a must at every meal as I find I’m kept feeling fuller for longer periods of time so I often find myself eating less.
 My favourite go to proteins are grilled salmon, eggs (boiled or scrambled) tuna cans and grilled chicken.
 I like to combine these with a salad or a bunch of oven roasted vegetables.

 My carbohydrate preference will be sweet potato, brown rice, rolled oats and sourdough or rye bread.
-Fruit is also a must for me but I stick to lower calorie fruits such as berries.
+Fruit is also a must for me and I usually have 1-2 pieces a day.

 I drink at least 2 litres of water a day but Ideally my goal is 3 litres for my optimum level.
 Water is crucial, because often I think I’m hungry when in actual fact i’m just dehydrated.